Post

 Step 4: Fry immediately

 Drop heaped tablespoons of batter into the pan and flatten them slightly with the back of the spoon.
 Do not overcrowd the pan.
 Four or five at a time is enough.
 Too many fritters will drop the oil temperature and they will absorb more oil instead of crisping up.
+Top up the oil between batches if it is getting low.

 Step 5: Cook until golden